ihmcroboticsdocs/simulation-construction-set/websitedocs/docs/02-run-creating-links.md

    Try testing this method out on some of your already created shapes.
 Notice how they are effected.

-   For more information you can look at the [LinkGraphicsDescription API Page].
+   For more information you can look at the [LinkGraphicsDescription API](https://ihmcroboticsdocs.github.io/simulation-construction-set/docs/01-links-constructors-and-methods.html) Page.

 ### 5. Try creating some shapes with different appearances
-   To change the appearance of some of the shapes take a look at the [YoAppearance Utility API].
+   To change the appearance of some of the shapes take a look at the [YoAppearance Utility API](https://ihmcroboticsdocs.github.io/simulation-construction-set/docs/04-yo-appearance-api.html).

 ### 6. Try experimenting to make an object, such as a snowman, out of the shapes.